red-machine-games/raw-markdown-documentation/docs/api/examples.md

     theModel: args.theModel
 });
 ```
-Here we send useful data to still connected opponent, but he anyway will see the serivce message about going on pause.
+Here we send useful data to still connected opponent, but he anyway will see the service message about going on pause.

 ### Developing `pvpTurnHandler.js` cloud function

 Reacts on each turn message(not direct message) when it's been taken from pair queue.
 The next global arguments available: `#!js args.theModel` - previously generated gameplay model, `#!js args.isA` - a boolean whether player A or B sent that message, `#!js args.theMessage` - the message itself, `#!js args.playerTurnA` - opponent A's turn message counter to generate turn message sign and `#!js args.playerTurnB` - opponent B's turn message counter to generate turn message sign.
-CF must be ended with `#!js PvpMessageHandler` passing modified gameplay model(or negative argument if no modifications), a message that will be sended to opponent A and message that will be sended to opponent B.
+CF must be ended with `#!js PvpMessageHandler` passing modified gameplay model(or negative argument if no modifications), a message that will be sent to opponent A and message that will be sent to opponent B.

 With PvP enabled the code base is filled with `pvpTurnHandler.js` cloud function by default:
 ```javascript